robulouski/text-spread/README.rst

 items in that chunk.)

-The goal of TextSpread is to provide the ability to parse and extract data from such files by writing a simple YAML configuration file -- instead of having to write/modify bespoke scripts with lots of boilerplate code.
+The goal of TextSpread is to provide the ability to parse and extract data from such files by writing a concise YAML configuration file -- instead of having to write/modify bespoke scripts with lots of boilerplate code.